gramedia-digital-nusantara/midtranspay/readme.md

 ## Notice

-Midtrans has released an (officially-supported python client)[https://github.com/Midtrans/midtrans-python-client].
+Midtrans has released an [officially-supported python client](https://github.com/Midtrans/midtrans-python-client).
 We recommend migrating to that library as soon as practical, as midtranspay has not been updated or supported in quite some time.

 ## Overview